OlegWock/anori/DEVELOPMENT_AND_EXTENDING.md

 * Icon or image URL.
 See below for details about icons.
 * Hint which will be displayed on right side of item.

+### Plugin callbacks

+You can provide plugin-wide callbacks which will be invoked either on browser start or periodically.
+If you provide `onStart` callback, extension will run it on root level of background service worker.
+Use this callback to register any additional handlers required for your plugin to function.

+You can also provide `scheduledCallback` object with two fields: `intervalInMinutes` and `callback`.
+This `callback` will be invoked every `intervalInMinutes` minutes (values smaller than 1 will be rounded to 1 minute).

 ## Useful APIs